Ria424/developers-animatesdk-docs/DrawingLayer_object/DrawingLayer6.md

 #### Description

 Method; signals the end of a group of drawing commands.
-A group of drawing commands refers to everything drawn between [DrawingLayer.beginFrame()](../DrawingLayer_object/DrawingLayer1.md) and *drawingLayer.endFrame()*.
+A group of drawing commands refers to everything drawn between [DrawingLayer.beginFrame()](../DrawingLayer_object/DrawingLayer1.md) and `DrawingLayer.endFrame()`.
 The next call to [DrawingLayer.beginFrame()](../DrawingLayer_object/DrawingLayer1.md) will erase whatever was drawn in this group of drawing commands.
 You typically use this method only when creating extensible tools.